Lost-Outpost/Telsera/README.md

 "This is House Redoran territory.
 You'd do well to remember that."

-Redoran is a lightweight and streamlined modlist with the very best modded content, creation club and survival support as well as excellent performance.
-It's designed to take up as little hard drive space as possible while still providing a performance friendly and beautiful graphics overhaul and enough content to discover for existing and new players.
+Redoran is a modlist designed to be utilized with Skyrim's Anniversary Edition Upgrade, featuring high-quality quest-based content, followers, and generalized vanilla improvements, all while being optimized for performance.

 ## List Contents